By Doug Newman – email me

 - Sergio Arreola is a cop in Los Angeles who served with the Marines in Iraq.
 He was beaten by the police in suburban Pomona for no reason whatsoever.

 - This former Army paratrooper is appealing to the New York state legislature to legalize medical marijuana.
 He has severe multiple sclerosis and is “forced to break the law to have some semblance of a bearable existence.”

 - On May 5, 2011, a Tucson SWAT team approached the home of Jose Guerena, who had served two tours with the Marines in Iraq.
 Guerena grabbed his AR-15 as is his right, but did not fire.
 The SWAT team let loose with 71 rounds, 60 of which perforated Guerena’s body.

 - Marty Maiden lived a few blocks from Guerena in Tucson. and saw action with the Army in Afghanistan.
-He posted a suicidal note on Facebook which prompted a call to the police, who shot Maiden dead.
+He posted a suicidal note on Facebook which prompted a call to the police, who shot him dead.

 - Steve Lefemine is a West Point graduate who was arrested for protesting against abortion in a “no-demonstration zone” outside the Republican National Convention in New York in 2004.
-The 2nd Circuit U.S. Circuit Court justified the arrest based on a “compelling state interest in security”.
+The 2nd U.S. Circuit Court justified the arrest based on a “compelling state interest in security”.